-Foothill Middle School provides a safe, clean environment for students, staff, and volunteers.
-Built in 1958, with modernization occurring in 2005, the school sits on 14.5 acres.
-Facilities span 610,600 square feet and include a library, multi-purpose room, Parent Center, 30 permanent classrooms, 10 portable classrooms, a playground, and 2 computer labs.
+Ellington School provides a safe, clean environment for students, staff, and volunteers.
+Built in 1955 with modernizations made in 2005, the school sits on 6.5 acres.
+Facilities span 284,417 square feet and include a multipurpose room, library, cafeteria, 17 permanent classrooms, six portable classrooms and one utility portable classroom, two playground areas, and an innovation lab.
 The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.

-Maintenance & Repair A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
+Maintenance & Repair: A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.

-Cleaning process during the day and evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
+Cleaning Process: During the day and in the evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
 Azusa Unified School District administers a scheduled maintenance program to ensure that classrooms and facilities are maintained to a degree of adequacy that provides a suitable learning environment.
-Areas of need identified through facilities inspections are addressed through a collaborative process between school leadership and the District's Maintenance, Operations, and Transportation department.